One of the most important things to understand about marketing is that not all video is created equally.

 You could then repurpose these videos on your product’s landing page to entice visitors to make a purchase, or even push them out to your followers on social media channels.
 Here’s an example of this type of video in action from the team at Trello:

-Webinars aren’t just an effective way to boost your conversion rates — they’re one of the most effective types of OTT content that exists.
+Webinars aren’t just an effective way to boost your video conversion rates — they’re one of the most effective types of OTT content that exists.
 You can record a webinar on virtually any subject, from educating your audience about the history of your business to breaking down how to get the most out of your products or services.

 Research has indicated that 73% of B2B marketers and sales leaders say that webinars are the best method for generating high-quality leads.